Written by:

-An employee assistance program (EAP), if offered by your company, provides a fantastic mental health release valve within the organization.
-Employees get just-in-time mental health support for personal or work-related issues.
-The firm benefits by supporting staff with free, confidential counseling, assessments, and family support.
+An employee assistance program (EAP), if offered by your employer, provides a fantastic mental health resource within the organization.
+Employees can get mental health support for personal or work-related issues, and the firm benefits by supporting staff with free, confidential counseling, assessments, and family support.
 That results in a mentally healthy culture with optimized employee productivity.

-Employee assistance programs (EAPs) typically offer free and confidential counseling, assessments, and other services for employees.
+Employee assistance programs (EAPs) are services offered by an employer that typically offer free and confidential counseling, assessments, and other services for employees.
 EAP counselors may work with supervisors to address workplace interpersonal, performance issues, and reasonable accommodations.
 EAPs support workers exploring mental and behavioral healthcare options for themselves and family members.
-They typically offer a limited number of therapy visits per issue.
+They typically offer a limited number of therapy visits for any singular issue.

 Who Gets an EAP & Who Can Use It?

-Over 25% of all adults experience a mental health issue each year.1 EAPs are provided by employers for their staff.
+EAPs are provided by employers for their staff.
 An EAP, similar to health insurance for mental health, isn’t something you can purchase for your family directly unless you run a business.
 Over 50% of all US businesses provide an EAP to their staff.
-However, EAP programs are less likely to be available to smaller employers (1-49 employees).2 The good news is if you have access to an EAP it can assist you with a large variety of mental and behavioral health needs including family therapy, marriage counseling, and more.
+However, EAP programs are less likely to be available to smaller employers (1-49 employees).2 The good news is, if you have access to an EAP it can assist you with a large variety of mental and behavioral health needs, including family therapy, marriage counseling, and more.

 Does an EAP Cost Me Anything?